Argan (Moluoge Jian Guo You)

 Caution: Considered safe.
 Some may experience allergic contact dermatitis.

-Key Constituents: Fatty acids (including Oleic, Palmitic, Stearic, and Linoleic acids), Vitamin E, CoQ10, Melatonin, Sterols, Vitamin E.
+Key Constituents: Fatty acids (including Oleic, Palmitic, Stearic, and Linoleic acids), Vitamin E, CoQ10, Melatonin, Sterols, Vitamin E

 History/Folklore: The argan nut can contain one to three oil-rich kernels.
-Extraction will yield 30-50% of the oil with each dried fruit producing about one litre of oil.
+Extraction will yield 30-50% of the oil with each dried fruit producing about one liter of oil.
 The remaining crushed kernels are protein-rich and used to feed cattle.
-The nutrient-rich oil has become so popular that production in Morocco is being increased with mechanically derived oil being developed to help lower costs.
+The nutrient-rich oil has become so popular that production in Morocco is being increased with mechanically derived oil developed to help lower costs.

 Argan oil is high in vitamin E content.
 Vitamin E is essential for healthy skin, hair, eyes, and is a powerful antioxidant.
 Also called, tocopherol, vitamin E is a fat-soluble vitamin.